Holodec7/Holodec7/README.md

 <br />

-I'm learning solidity and technologies which will allow me to become a part of Web3 world.
+I'm learning solidity and technologies which will allow me to become a part of the Web3 world.

 <br />